Sathwik-07/Online-Book-Management-System/README.md

-Welcome to my Online Book Management System!.It is a advanced Java project.
+## Welcome to my Online Book Management System!.

+It is a advanced Java project.
 This web application allows users to easily manage a collection of books by performing various operations like adding, updating, deleting, and displaying book details.

 # Features

+This application is having 4 features they  are

+### (1) Adding the book details
+### (2) Updating the book details
+### (3) Deleting the book details
+### (4) Displaying the book details

 ![Screenshot (167)](https://github.com/Sathwik-07/Online-Book-Management-System/assets/130444732/fe924b3b-0b3b-4ab1-bb54-28e55b5ce074)

 # Adding New Book Details: